Potassium chloride: Culinary use

-Execution

-In the United States, potassium chloride is used as the final drug in the three-injection sequence of lethal injection as a form of capital punishment.
-It induces cardiac arrest, ultimately killing the person.

 Industrial

-As a chemical feedstock, the salt is used for the manufacture of potassium hydroxide and potassium metal.
-It is also used in medicine, lethal injections, scientific applications, food processing, soaps, and as a sodium-free substitute for table salt for people concerned about the health effects of sodium.
+In 2005, an estimated 5% of potassium chloride was used as a chemical feedstock.
+It is used for the manufacture of potassium hydroxide and chlorine.

+Niche and archaic

+Potassium chloride is also used in specialized medicinal and scientific applications.

 It is used as a supplement in animal feed to boost the potassium level in the feed.
 As an added benefit, it is known to increase milk production.

 It is sometimes used in solution as a completion fluid in petroleum and natural gas operations, as well as being an alternative to sodium chloride in household water softener units.

-Glass manufacturers use granular potash as a flux, lowering the temperature at which a mixture melts.
-Because potash imparts excellent clarity to glass, it is commonly used in eyeglasses, glassware, televisions, and computer monitors.

 Because natural potassium contains a tiny amount of the isotope potassium-40, potassium chloride is used as a beta radiation source to calibrate radiation monitoring equipment.
 It also emits a relatively low level of 511 keV gamma rays from positron annihilation, which can be used to calibrate medical scanners.

 Potassium chloride is used in some de-icing products designed to be safer for pets and plants, though these are inferior in melting quality to calcium chloride.
 It is also used in various brands of bottled water.

 Potassium chloride was once used as a fire extinguishing agent, and in portable and wheeled fire extinguishers.
 Known as Super-K dry chemical, it was more effective than sodium bicarbonate-based dry chemicals and was compatible with protein foam.
 This agent fell out of favor with the introduction of potassium bicarbonate (Purple-K) dry chemical in the late 1960s, which was much less corrosive, as well as more effective.
 It is rated for B and C fires.

 Along with sodium chloride and lithium chloride, potassium chloride is used as a flux for the gas welding of aluminium.

-Potassium chloride is also an optical crystal with a wide transmission range from 210 nm to 20 μm.
+Potassium chloride is also an optical crystal with a wide transmission range: from 210 nm to 20 μm.
 While cheap, KCl crystals are hygroscopic.
 This limits its application to protected environments or short-term uses such as prototyping.
 Exposed to free air, KCl optics will "rot".
-Whereas KCl components were formerly used for infrared optics, they have been entirely replaced by much tougher crystals such as zinc selenide.
+Whereas KCl components were formerly used for infrared optics, they have been mostly replaced by much tougher crystals such as zinc selenide.

 Potassium chloride is used as a scotophor with designation P10 in dark-trace CRTs, e.g. in the Skiatron.